Authors: Alan S Alexandroff, University of Toronto, and Yves Tiberghien, UBC

-Alan S. Alexandroff is the Director of the Global Summitry Project at the Munk School of Global Affairs, University of Toronto.
-Yves Tiberghien is an Associate Professor of Political Science at the University of British Columbia and a Senior Fellow of the Global Summitry Project.
+Alan S Alexandroff is Director of the Global Summitry Project at the Munk School of Global Affairs, University of Toronto.